 They were bitter and angry at each other.
 The good news was that after 21 years of marriage they decided it was time to get some help.
 In the midst of a lot of bad decisions, going to counseling was one of the bright spots in their marriage.

 Mable complained that Biff had not been meeting her expectations, though she did not say it exactly that way.
 What she said was that Biff was lazy, passive, non-romantic, selfish, harsh, critical, and angry.

-She also said that she was tired of being nice to him.
-Then she shared over a dozen instances of Biff’s selfishness to puncuate her points.
+She also said that she was tired of being kind to him.
+Then she shared over a dozen instances of Biff’s selfishness to punctuate her points.